 I am listening to the stories and concerns of this generation of evangelicals, but I can’t help but wonder, “Are you listening just as equally to the stories of your elders and of those who disagree with you?
 Are you willing to do your part in reconciliation or are you expecting the older generation to unilaterally cave to your way of thinking?
 What happens in 50 years, when the new younger generation of Evangelicals become disenfranchised and alienated from your ideas, experiences and politics?”

-The yellow sickly-sweet smell of jaundice, iodine and antiseptic.
+The yellow sickly-sweet smell of jaundice, click iodine and antiseptic.

-The flurry of nurses, doctors, and diagnostic tests.
+The flurry of nurses, cure doctors, sale and diagnostic tests.

 The haze of pain meds, sedatives and general anesthetic.